SemanticMediaWiki/SemanticMediaWiki/src/Elastic/docs/config.md

 ## Connection to Elasticsearch

-`smwgElasticsearchEndpoints` is a __required__ setting and contains a list of available endpoints to establish a connection with a Elasticsearch cluster.
+`smwgElasticsearchEndpoints` is a __required__ setting and contains a list of available endpoints to establish a connection with an Elasticsearch cluster.

 <pre>
 $GLOBALS['smwgElasticsearchEndpoints'] = [